-We at The Bachelor’s Kitchen maintain that any well stocked kitchen should have three kinds of salt, three kinds of vinegar and three kinds of cooking oil.
+In The Bachelor’s Kitchen, we maintain that any well-stocked kitchen should have three kinds of salt, three kinds of vinegar, and three kinds of cooking oil.
 And now we’re going to look at those oil choices.

 First of all, cooking oil is usually some kind of plant-based fat.
 These came on the cooking scene about 100 years ago.
 Before that, people used mostly lard.

-The go-to all-purpose oil for cooking should be something that doesn’t have a lot of flavor of its own and can withstand high heats without burning or smoking.
-That means vegetable oil, corn, canola or peanut oil.
-Vegetable oil can be a mixture of different oils or from some lesser known source such as rapeseed.
-The most common blends are made of palm, corn, soybean or sunflower oils.
-Other vegetable oils include olive oil, palm oil, soybean oil, canola oil, pumpkin seed oil, corn oil, sunflower oil, safflower oil, peanut oil, grape seed oil, sesame oil, argan oil and rice bran oil.
+The go-to all-purpose oil for cooking should be something that doesn’t have a lot of flavor of its own and can withstand high heat without burning or smoking.
+That means vegetable oil, corn, canola, or peanut oil.
+Vegetable oil can be a mixture of different oils or from some lesser-known source such as rapeseed.
+The most common blends are made of palm, corn, soybean, or sunflower oils.
+Other vegetable oils include olive oil, palm oil, soybean oil, canola oil, pumpkin seed oil, corn oil, sunflower oil, safflower oil, peanut oil, grape seed oil, sesame oil, argan oil, and rice bran oil.

 Some of these oils have raised concerns in recent years because they contain trans fats.
 Trans fats are especially prevalent in whipped or hydrogenated oil.
 That process makes fat softer and/or able to stand at room temperatures.
 But they cause free radicals in the bloodstream which can lead to the creation of blockages in small arteries, such as those feeding the heart.